NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 ## Getting started

-A basic Nodebots introduction is available here: http://node-ardx.org/ This is a good starting point, we will use that to get going.
+A basic Nodebots introduction is available here: http://node-ardx.org/ This is a good starting point, refer back to it whenever you get stuck tonight.

 Clone this repository: https://github.com/NodebotsCapeTown/NodeCptMeetupAug2014